Katsumi Oenoki: National team career

-Oenoki was capped 5 times for the Japanese national team between 1989 and 1990.
-His first international appearance came on May 5, 1989 in a friendly against Korea in Seoul. he also played at 1990 World Cup qualification.
+Oenoki was capped 5 times for the Japan national team between 1989 and 1990.
+His first international appearance came on May 5, 1989, in a friendly against Korea in Seoul. he also played at 1990 World Cup qualification.

 Coaching career

-Oenoki worked as a coach at Shimizu S-Pulse in 2003 and he was the manager of Waseda University between 2004-2007.
+Oenoki worked as a coach at Shimizu S-Pulse in 2003 and he was the manager of Waseda University between 2004 and 2007.
 Under his guidance, Waseda was promoted from the Tokyo Prefectural University League to the Kanto League Div 2 in 2004, and then to Div 1 in 2005.
 The club finished runners-up in the national intercollegiate championship in 2006.
 He acquired the S-Class coaching license that is a prerequisite to manage a J.League club in 2007.
 In 2008, he returned to Shimizu S-Pulse and became a manager for youth team.
 In July 2014, he became a manager for top team as Afshin Ghotbi successor.
 However the club performance is bad he resigned in July 2015.